willgeary/Wayfinder3D/README.md

 # Wayfinder3D

-A Python and Cesium application for creating 3D animations of multi-modal route recommendations from Google Maps.
+A little application made with Python 3 and [CesiumJS](https://cesiumjs.org/) for creating 3D animations of multi-modal route recommendations from Google Maps.

 ## Instructions